Draws Made Simple - How to Hit a Draw

 • Repeat for a few shots until you get the feel for hitting draws, then see if you can apply that feeling to shots without your discs.

-Ready to make an investment in your golf swing?
+Ready to learn how to hit a draw in golf?
 Learn more about how the Alignment Disc can help you with your swing plane here.

-What are the Ball Flight Laws?
+What are golf's Ball Flight Laws?

 Ball Flight Laws explain the 9 ball flights in golf and the impact conditions necessary to hit each of the ball flights.
 The ball flight laws are critical to understand if you're looking to learn how to hit a draw.

-How do I hit a Draw?
+How do I hit a draw in golf?

-To learn how to hit a draw that ends up at your target, you want your clubface angle to be slightly right (for right-handers) of your target at impact.
+To learn how to hit a draw in golf that ends up at your target, you want your clubface angle to be slightly right (for right-handers) of your target at impact.
 Your swing path needs to be slightly to the right of your club face angle at impact.
 Learning how to hit a draw is a matter of practice, and anyone can accomplish it with the right tools and instruction.

-How do i hit a hook?
+How do I hit a hook in golf?

 To hit a hook that ends up at your target, you want your clubface to be aimed where you want the ball to start (likely to the right of your target).
 To make the ball curve significantly to the left, you will need your swing path to be much farther right of your face angle at impact.
 You can accomplish this by aiming well to the right with your shoulders and feet.